padogrid/hazelcast-3-app-pado/UCI-ML.md

 cp data/uci-ml/thyroid-disease/allhyper.data data/h0/
 ```

-:exclamation: There is a bug in the Pado schema generator that does not remove the illegal character, '-', from the class name it generates.
+:exclamation: There is a bug in the Pado schema generator that does not remove the illegal character, `-` (hyphen), from the class names it generates.
 Let's replace `-` with `_` in all file names.

 ```bash
 # Replace '-' with '_' in all file names in 'data/h0' and 'data/h1'